yrashk/yrashk.github.io/docs/blog/posts/omnigres_d3x.md

 # Omnigres Developer Experience

-Software developer's job is not an easy one; anything that makes it less frustrating and makes them more productive is highly sought for.
+Software developer's job is not an easy one; anything that makes it less frustrating and makes developers more productive is highly sought for.
 This is why the most successful developer tools are usually the ones that have an amazing developer experience.